 Review of Wolfdaner Golf Club at the Hyatt Lost Pines in Bastrop

-The first 12 holes are on the ridge line and rolling prairie with majestic views for miles of the surrounding country side.
-The remaining holes are along the Colorado River in the river valley which is heavily landscaped with old, broad-canopied oak, cedar, and pecan trees.
-The front nine, which is fantastic, plays more like a links style with terraced open fairways and undulating greens.
-The back is more traditional as it plays through the Colorado River flood plain - more straightforward with what you see is what you get holes, tree lined fairways, and elevated greens.
+The first 12 holes are on the ridgeline and rolling prairie with majestic views for miles of the surrounding countryside.
+The remaining holes are along the Colorado River in the river valley which is heavily landscaped with old, broad-canopied oak, cedar, and 200 to 300-year-old pecan trees.
+The front nine, which is fantastic, plays more like a links-style course with terraced open fairways and undulating greens.
+The back is more traditional as it plays through the Colorado River flood plain - more straightforward with what you see is what you get holes, tree-lined fairways, and elevated greens.

-On the back nine, holes 10, 11, and 12 remain on the ridge line before descending into the Colorado River Valley.
-In fact, one of the prettiest and most challenging holes is number 12 (appropriately called Top of the World) which is a par three along the top of the ridge with 180 degree views looking down on the remainder of the course, the Colorado River, the Hyatt Resort, and a small 30 yard oval green with no room for error 155 yards down the hill.
+On the back nine, holes 10, 11, and 12 remain on the ridgeline before descending into the Colorado River Valley.
+In fact, one of the prettiest and most challenging holes is number 12 which is a par three along the top of the ridge with a 180-degree view looking down on the remainder of the course, the Colorado River, the Hyatt Resort, and a small 30 yard oval green with no room for error 155 yards down the hill.
 A fun hole and a Kodak moment.

 Holes 13 to 18 are pretty straightforward and your opportunity for some pars and birdies - if you can stay out of the trees and putt.
-The fairways are straighter, flatter, and a tad narrower.
-The greens are elevated on the back but seem easier and the bunkers are smaller, but no less dangerous.
+The fairways are straighter, flatter, and a tad narrower on the back nine.
+The greens are elevated seem easier and the bunkers are smaller, but no less dangerous.

-The entire course is well manicured and maintained from lush tee boxes with few to no broken tees all the way to the pin.
-The fairways range from wide and sweeping to narrow and tree lined and from flat to rolling, sloping, and heavily contoured.
-When we played in May, all of Texas was suffering from a severe drought and as such the fairways weren't quite as lush and plush as normal, but they were still in very good condition.
+The entire course is well manicured and maintained from the tee boxes to the pin.
+The fairways range from wide and sweeping to narrow and tree-lined and from flat to rolling, sloping, and heavily contoured.
+The fairways were in very good condition and the rough was a tad thick and dense when we played in November.

 The greens range in shape and size (24 yards to 40 yards) and are very challenging thanks to lots of slope, undulation, tiers, and ridges.
 Some are elevated and most are well guarded with swales, depressions, or grass and sand bunkers.
-They were in very good shape when we played, held the ball well, ran true and smooth, and were a little fast, around an 11.
+They were in very good shape when we played, held the ball well, ran true and smooth, and ran at a great speed of around 10 or so.
 Practice putting before you head out for your round on Wolfdancer.

-You should also practice your sand shots before you play because you will most likely find several of the bunkers during your round.
-They range in size from small pot bunkers to some that are big enough to swallow three tractor trailer trucks - and most are steep faced including the 15 foot deep "Big Mouth".
-The sand is great - soft, thick, and fluffy.
+You should also practice your sand shots before you play because you will most likely find several of the 95 bunkers during your round.
+They range in size from small pot bunkers to some that are big enough to swallow three tractor-trailer trucks - and most are steep faced including the 15-foot deep "Big Mouth".
+The sand is ok, but not great - shallow, gritty, and a little difficult to get under the ball.

-To accompany this outstanding course is a 21,000 square foot clubhouse with a grill (Major Neighbors) and well equipped pro shop.
+To accompany this outstanding course is a 21,000 square foot clubhouse with a grill (Major Neighbors) and a well-equipped pro shop.
 Make sure you stop in for breakfast or lunch at Major Neighbors Grill.
-After your round, tell the bartender your score and that is the price of your first cold beer.

-Wolfdancer is part of the Hyatt Regency Lost Pines which we rated 5 stars and it is a marvelous place to stay for outdoor enthusiasts - read our review here.
+Wolfdancer is part of the Hyatt Regency Lost Pines which we rated 5 stars and it is a marvelous place to stay for outdoor enthusiasts.

-Bottom line, Wolfdancer Golf Club is a challenging course with a slope of 118 to 137 but there are 5 sets of tee boxes (do not bite off more than you can chew) and if you take your time, study the yardage card, and think your way through each hole, you'll have a fun round and a pretty good score.
-This is one of those course where you hate for your round to end and you can't wait to play it again.
+Bottom line, Wolfdancer Golf Club is a challenging course with a slope of 121 to 141 but there are 5 sets of tee boxes (do not bite off more than you can chew) and if you take your time, study the yardage card, and think your way through each hole, you'll have a fun round and a pretty good score.
+This is one of those courses where you hate for your round to end and you can't wait to play it again.

 Here's How Texas Outside Determines the Scorecard Rating